-When looking at brands who have endured the test of time, such as Coca-Cola and McDonald’s, most people would regard them as aeonian.
+When looking at brands that have endured the test of time, such as Coca-Cola and McDonald’s, most people would regard them as aeonian.
 That is, unchanging and continuing indefinitely as they are from when they first began.

 We have crowd culture to thank for this phenomenon, which is defined as diverse, widespread groups of people who join in support of, or even opposition to, a brand.
 Well-established brands are paying attention to their consumers, especially in the digital sphere, and rightfully so.
 Every brand knows that their customer is king.